gersongerardcruz/temperature_forecasting_airflow_automation/README.md

 ## Setting up airflow

 Next, you can either clone the repository into the ubuntu server but that will require setting up the proper verifications which could take a while.
 Alternative, you copy and paste the contents of `requirements.sh` into the ubuntu terminal.
 This will install all necessary libraries for this project.
+One example of a necessary library is the `awscli` as without it, we cannot access the aws services like S3 and EC2 and make them communicate with airflow.

 Then, check whether airflow is installed by running `airflow` in the terminal.